This page is archived and might not reflect the latest version of the FlutterFire plugins. You can find the latest information on firebase.google.com:

 It is possible to disable network access for your Firestore client.
 While network access is disabled, all Firestore requests retrieve results from the cache.
 Any write operations are queued until network access is re-enabled.

 If you are using the local Firestore emulators, then it is possible to

-immediately after initializing Firebase.
+useFirestoreEmulator method.
 Ensure you pass the correct port on which the Firebase emulator is running on.

 Ensure you have enabled network connections to the emulators in your apps following the emulator usage instructions in the general FlutterFire installation notes for each operating system.